 These centers are great and have glowing ratings too.
 I’ve also checked them out and compared which would be more effective for LSAT preparations.

 My concussion was still in The Princeton Review.
-What stood out for me was how detailed their courses were compared to other centers.
+What stood out for me in person, was how detailed their courses were compared to other centers.

 It is easier to find the most benefitting course for you here at Princeton Review than anywhere else.
 But there are always alternatives, one of which is Blueprint, read our Princeton Review and Blueprint LSAT comparison.